christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

     <!-- Navbar End -->
   </header>
   ```
-  * Back in your web browser, copy the "Default Navbar" HTML from the Bootstrap docs.
-Paste it between your comments.
+  * Copy the "Default Navbar" HTML code again from the Bootstrap docs.
+Paste it between your comments in Atom.

     ![](images/part3s3a.png)